LemesoftNostalgic/sprint-o-matic/README.md

 ![Sprint-O-Matic gameplay map with an external map by Jyrki Leskelä](/doc/tartu/ExternalMapWithRouteAnalysis.png)

 The Sprint-O-Matic can also link to **external** maps.
 All you have to do is to send necessary details of a map to sprint-o-matic at gmail com.
 If the license of the map is permissive enough, I will then list it at [https://github.com/LemesoftNostalgic/sprint-o-matic-external-map-links](https://github.com/LemesoftNostalgic/sprint-o-matic-external-map-links) and it will become playable.
 I can even grant some teams a permission to maintain their own list of maps, if there is interest.
-The application will check the lists every time it starts, and show the map selection one-by-one when user toggles the "external/team" and "external/map" buttons of the home screen.
+The application checks the lists every time it starts, and shows the map selection one-by-one when user toggles the "external/team" and "external/map" buttons of the home screen.
 In the beginning there is one example team with some maps already.
 I hope more is coming.

 See the following chapter for the data that is needed, to make a map playable in Sprint-O-Matic.